javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 ![linked list](linked-list-remove-1.svg)

 We made `list.next` jump over `1` to value `2`.
 The value `1` is now excluded from the chain.
-If it's not stored anywhere else, it will be automatically removed from the memory.
+If there is no reference to it anywhere else, it will be automatically removed from the memory by the garbage collector.

 Unlike arrays, there's no mass-renumbering, we can easily rearrange elements.